PSYCH 111: Introduction to Psychology: Week 7: Chapter 3 Quizzes: Biopsychology

 5.

-Which statement best describes the concept of epigenetics?
+Which statement best describes the role of the cerebellum in motor control and memory?

 Explanation